What is Graduate Assistantship?

 Many graduate assistants are assigned to work in their own program, e.g., a Social Work student will work in the School of Social Work.
 However, a number of departments will hire across disciplines when the need arises.
 For example, a position in the Physical Therapy department may require someone with advanced computer skills, thus a student majoring in Computer Science & Information Systems would be eligible for the assistantship in that department.
 Additionally, some non-academic units may have no specific major in mind when hiring a GA.
-Some of the non-academic units are: Office of Graduate Studies, Autism Education Center, Johnson Center for Philanthropy, the Hauenstein Center for Presidential Studies, and the Office of Sponsored Programs.
+Some of the non-academic units are: The Graduate School, Autism Education Center, Johnson Center for Philanthropy, the Hauenstein Center for Presidential Studies, and the Office of Sponsored Programs.

 To qualify for a graduate assistantship, the student must:

 - Be fully admitted as a degree-seeking student in a Grand Valley graduate program at the time of appointment.